Otto Heinrich von Gemmingen-Hornberg: Inheritance

 Gemmingen's father died on 3 February 1790 and he moved with his family into the patrimonial estate at Hoffenheim, between Heidelberg and Heilbronn.
 Six weeks later, on 26 March 1790, he issued an "Ordinance" which reads like a cross between the constitution for a small state and a set of instructions to his tenants.
 The details in this prescriptive document are characterised by practical attention to detail worthy of a German product of the enlightnement.
 Sources are silent over the implementation phase of the Hoffenheim Ordinance, but by the end of 1790 Gemmingen had sold the Hoffenheim estate to his younger brother, Sigmund, for 40,000 Gulden.
 On 11 May 1791 he purchased an estate at nearby Maudach, on the farther bank of the Rhine, for 36,000 Gulden.
 In an age before railroads and motorways the river was the principal transport artery for the region, and his new estate was less than an hour away from Mannheim, Heidelberg, Schwetzingen and Speyer.
 Gemmingen moved in with his family, spending a lot of time in Mannheim on the opposite bank.
-However, in 1795 the French revolution came to his Maudach estate, the "revolutionary army" badly damaging the estate and destroying part of his book collection.
+However, in 1795 the French Revolution came to his Maudach estate, the "revolutionary army" badly damaging the estate and destroying part of his book collection.
 With his brother-in-law Franz von Sickingen he now exchanged the Maudach property for an estate at Mühlbach near Karlstadt am Main which was in a slightly less exposed position with regard to marauding armies, and which he had inherited via his wife.

 Back to Vienna

 In 1799 Gemmingen was sent on a special mission to Vienna on behalf of the court.
 In Vienna his initial reception was cool.
-Enlightenment principals had lost their appeal in the light of the French Revolution and the Emperor Joseph had died in 1790, but there were many in the political establishment who still remembered Gemmingen from his time in Vienna during the 1780s.
-However, his diplomatic skills soon won him recognition at the court.
+While enlightenment principals had lost their appeal in the light of the French Revolution and the Emperor Joseph had died in 1790, many in the political establishment still remembered Gemmingen from his time in Vienna during the 1780s.
+Gemmingen's diplomatic skills soon won him recognition at the court.
 The Margrave of Baden was more than pleased with his performance and appointed him a permanent plenipotentiary to the Court at Vienna, for which he received annual remuneration of 22,000 Gulden.

 With Napoleon's decisive victory at Austerlitz, Baden benefitted substantially from the French empoeror's favour, its territory substantially enlarged as it became the Grand Duchy of Baden, a development in which Gemmingen played his part.